datacommonsorg/website/docs/developer_guide.md

 ./run_server.sh -e lite
 ```

-Other options for -e are `private` for private data commons, or `sustainability`
+Other options for -e are `private` for private data commons, or `iitm`
-for sustainability data commons.
+for iitm data commons.

 This will bring up local website without place search functionality.